-The City will continue to maintain an IRC Section 125 Plan whereby employees will be able to pay for their share of health and hospitalization insurance premiums with pre-tax earnings.
+The City will continue to maintain an IRC Section 125 Plan whereby employees will be able to pay for their share of medical health and hospitalization insurance premiums with pre-tax earnings.
+New employees will be automatically enrolled in this IRC Section 125 Plan unless the employee elects otherwise.
 This plan will remain in effect so long as it continues to be permitted by the Internal Revenue Code.